gp2-gp2/gp2-gp2/README.md

 - 👋 Hi, I’m @gp2-gp2
-- 👀 I’m interested in backend and API
+- 👀 I’m interested in backend and API.
-- 🌱 I’m currently learning .net core web API
+- 🌱 I’m currently learning .net core web API and recently started also python programming.
 - 📫 How to reach me.
 Just drop me a message on github.

 <!---